htcondor/htcondor/docs/platform-specific/microsoft-windows.rst

-Next, the *condor\_starter* daemon contacts the *condor\_shadow* daemon, which is running on the submitting machine, and the *condor\_starter* pulls over the job’s executable and input files.
+Next, the *condor\_starter* daemon contacts the *condor\_shadow* daemon, which is running on the submitting machine, and the *condor\_starter* pulls over the job's executable and input files.
 These files are placed into the temporary working directory for the job.
-After all files have been received, the *condor\_starter* spawns the user’s executable.
+After all files have been received, the *condor\_starter* spawns the user's executable.
 Its current working directory set to the temporary working directory.

 While the job is running, the *condor\_starter* closely monitors the CPU usage and image size of all processes started by the job.
-Every 20 minutes the *condor\_starter* sends this information, along with the total size of all files contained in the job’s temporary working directory, to the *condor\_shadow*.
-The *condor\_shadow* then inserts this information into the job’s ClassAd so that policy and scheduling expressions can make use of this dynamic information.
+Every 20 minutes the *condor\_starter* sends this information, along with the total size of all files contained in the job's temporary working directory, to the *condor\_shadow*.
+The *condor\_shadow* then inserts this information into the job's ClassAd so that policy and scheduling expressions can make use of this dynamic information.

 If the job exits of its own accord (that is, the job completes), the *condor\_starter* first terminates any processes started by the job which could still be around if the job did not clean up after itself.
-The *condor\_starter* examines the job’s temporary working directory for any files which have been created or modified and sends these files back to the *condor\_shadow* running on the submit machine.
+The *condor\_starter* examines the job's temporary working directory for any files which have been created or modified and sends these files back to the *condor\_shadow* running on the submit machine.
 The *condor\_shadow* places these files into the